Enchanted Artifacts Of The Gods

 The spear is fashioned from the wood of Yggdrasil and is inscribed with runes traced by Odin himself to add to its power.
 The Allfather will wield this mighty weapon during the end times of Ragnarok.

-It is from this throne that Freyr first set eyes on the maiden giantess Gerdr, in far away Jotunheimen, and was instantly besotted with her beauty.
+Freyr first set eyes on the maiden giantess Gerdr, in the faraway Jotunheimen, while sitting on this throne, and instantly became besotted with her beauty.

 Heimdallr, guardian of the Bifrost and keeper of the Gjallarhorn possesses a sword known to all as Hofud or ‘Head’.
 It is this sword that he will use to battle and ultimately slay Loki during the final battle of Ragnarok.